 The water bill is a major utility in virtually every household.
-Not only does a high water bill cost you more money, it can indicate a significant waste of one of our most precious resources, clean water.
+Not only does a high water bill cost you more money, but it can also indicate a significant waste of one of our most precious resources, clean water.
 So, when your water bill is high then it is only natural to want to track down the cause and correct it as soon as possible.
 With this in mind, our plumbers in Metro Atlanta want to show you 5 common reasons for a high water bill, and what you can do about them:

 - Leaky/Running toilets: According to the EPA toilets account for 26.7% of the indoor water use for the average American home.
 This makes toilets the single biggest source of indoor water use.
 It might not seem like much but a running or leaking toilet can waste up to 200 gallons of water in a single day.
 That’s more than 1,400 gallons of water per week.
 If you think you are experiencing a leaky or running toilet one of our Metro Atlanta Plumbers would love to assist you.